jun216tee/xr-development-for-beginners/README.md

 **Objectives**

-- Demonstrate how to create and configure and Unity project.
+- Demonstrate how to create and configure a Unity project.
 - Become familiar with the Unity Editor UI.
 - Construct a Unity scene with GameObjects.